 UNITED STATES COURT OF APPEALS FOR THE SECOND CIRCUIT

 August Term, 2001

-(Argued: November 16, 2001 Decided: Errata Filed May 13, 2002 June 13, 2002)
+(Argued: November 16, 2001

+Decided: May 13, 2002 Errata Filed: June 13, 2002)

 Docket No. 00-9487

-X

 THOMAS PAPPAS

 Plaintiff-Appellant,

--V

-RUDOLPH GIULIANI, Mayor of the City of New York and Ho of the Police Department of the City of New York, OWARD SAFIR ., Commissioner
+RUDOLPH GIULIANI, Mayor of the City of New York and HOWARD SAFIR, Commissioner of the Police Department of the City of New York,

 Defendants-Appellees.

-X

-BEFORE: LEVAL, SOTOMAYOR, Circuit Judges, and M IcMAHON, Dist rict Judge.
+BEFORE: LEVAL, SOTOMAYOR, Circuit Judges, and McMAHON, District Judge.

-Plaintiff Thomas Pappas appeals from a summary judgm Court for the Southern District of New York (Buchwald, J.), dis- terminated from the New York City Police Department in viola reason of his exercise of his rights of free speech. smissing his clai m that he was
+Plaintiff Thomas Pappas appeals from a summary judgment of the United States District Court for the Southern District of New York (Buchwald, J.), dismissing his claim that he was terminated from the New York City Police Department in violation of the First Amendment by reason of his exercise of his rights of free speech.

-The Court of Appeals (Leval, J.) holds that the Police D infringe Pappas's rights under the First Amendment.
-Judge Mc -

-and files a separate concurring opinion.
+The Court of Appeals (Leval, J.) holds that the Police Department's action did not infringe Pappas's rights under the First Amendment.
+Judge McMahon concurs in this opinion and files a separate concurring opinion.
 Judge Sotomayor dissents by separate opinion.

 ^{}The Honorable Colleen McMahon, United States District Court for the Southern District of New York, sitting by designation.

 AFFIRMED.

 CHRISTOPHER T. DUNN, Amicus Curiae New York Civil Liberties Union, New York, N.Y.
 (Arthur Eisenberg on the brief), for Plaintiff-Appellant.

 ROSEMARY CARROLL, Carroll & Friess, New York, N.Y., on the brief for Plaintiff-Appellant.

 MARGARET KING, for Michael D. Hess, Corporation Counsel of the City of New York, New York, N.Y.
 (Edward F.X.
 Hart, Bryan D. Glass, Marta Ross, of counsel), for Defendants-Appellees.

-LEVAL, J.:
+1 LEVAL, J.: